sharetribe/flex-docs/src/docs/the-new-sharetribe/explore-the-marketplace-create-your-first-transaction/index.md

 ---
-title: Explore the marketplace - create your first transaction
+title: Tutorial step 10 – Create your first transaction
-slug: creating-your-first-transaction
+slug: tutorial-create-transaction
 updated: 2023-06-01
 category: tutorial-rental
 ingress:    By now, you should have a user account and a listing.
 In this article, we consider how to create your first transaction.